EpicEric/pony-dotenv/README.md

 ### Implemented features

 * Always return the original `Env` in a production environment.
+* Run debug and production tests.

 ### Planned features

 * Add `.env` vars to new `Env`.
 * Ignore comments and empty lines.
 * Allow multiline values.
-* Run debug+prod tests in CircleCI.

 ## Installation